Ablain St-Nazaire French Military Cemetery “Notre Dame de Lorette”, France

 There is ample free parking for cars and coaches at the cemetery site.

-There are public toilets near the south entrance to the cemetery, but they may not be open or in use (information dated as at summer 2010).
+There are public toilets near the south entrance to the cemetery, but they may not be open or in use.
 There is a restaurant on the north side of the cemetery, but visitors are advised that the toilet facilities there are for clients of the restaurant only.

 In 1915 the French Army carried out two offensives to try to push the Germans off the high ground of the Vimy Ridge, which lies to the east of Notre Dame de Lorette.
-In the spring of 1917 the Canadian Corps took part in the Allied offensive called the Battles of Arras (9th April to 4th May 1917).
-In the Battle of Vimy Ridge (9th to 12th April) the Canadian Corps succeeded in capturing the highest point of the Vimy Ridge at Hill 145.
+In the spring of 1917 British units and the Canadian Corps took part in the Allied offensive called the Battles of Arras (9 April to 4 May 1917).
 A national memorial to Canada's forces who fought in the Great War of 1914-1918 is located on that highest piece of ground on the ridge.